* This Scholarship Award has closed. Visit our Motorcycle Accident Lawyer Scholarship Award.

 • All eligible candidates must be in good academic standing with a minimum cumulative GPA of 2.00 or above.

-• *Previous winners of a scholarship award funded by Ward & Ward Law Firm, are not eligible candidates for this award.
+• *Previous winners of a scholarship award funded by Ward & Ward Personal Injury Lawyers, are not eligible candidates for this award.

 Award Announcement: December 2021